-Heathrow (SP) Limited (the 'Company' or 'Heathrow SP') is a holding company of a group of companies (the 'Group') that owns Heathrow Airport ('Heathrow') and operates the Heathrow Express Rail Service.
-Heathrow SP is an indirect subsidiary of the Heathrow Airport Holdings Limited Group (the 'HAHL Group').
+Heathrow Airport Holdings Limited (the 'Company' or 'HAHL') is a holding company of a group of companies (the 'HAHL Group') that owns Heathrow Airport ('Heathrow') and operates the Heathrow Express Rail Service.

 The Board of Directors of Heathrow Airport Holdings Limited (the 'HAHL Board') determines the long-term strategy of the HAHL Group, ensuring that it acts ethically, has the necessary resources to meet its objectives, monitors performance, and meets its responsibilities as a major airport group.
-As the functions of the HAHL Board and its Committees are applied equally to all subsidiaries of the HAHL Group, including the Company, the discussion in the Corporate Governance section relating to the governance structure and composition of the HAHL Board and its Committees has been extracted from the financial statements of Heathrow Airport Holdings Limited.

 The ultimate parent company of the HAHL Group is FGP Topco Limited.
 A simplified structure of FGP Topco Limited and its subsidiaries along with their principal activities within the HAHL Group is illustrated in the diagram below.